exercism/gleam/exercises/concept/lasagna/.docs/introduction.md

 ### Code comments

 Comments can be used to leave notes for other developers reading the source code.
-Comments in Gleam are single lines preceeded by `//`.
+Comments in Gleam are single lines preceded by `//`.

 ```gleam
 pub fn main() {